Blockchain for Education: Diploma & Certificate Verification

 }

-IMS Global Open Badges 3.0 standard is based on W3C Verifiable Credentials.
-This provides interoperability: credentials can be verified by any VC-compatible tool.
+The IMS Global Open Badges 3.0 standard is based on W3C Verifiable Credentials.
+This ensures interoperability: credentials can be verified by any VC-compatible tool.

 {